 The city of Kalmar was an important stronghold in Sweden from the 13th to 17th centuries as a fortified city with Kalmar Castle as its center.

-Furthermore, since Kalmar Castle was originally built to defend the city against the enemy Denmark, it was involved in many battles during the medieval period.
+Furthermore, since Kalmar Castle was initially built to defend the city against the enemy Denmark, it was involved in many battles during the medieval period.

 For example, during the Kalmar War (1611-1613), when Denmark and Sweden fought for control of the Kalmar region, Kalmar Castle was besieged by the Danish army, resulting in numerous casualties.